sarahciston/codingcare/posts/0critintro.md

 ### We Need Intersectional Critical AI

->""I’m stuck here inputting and outputting the data of a story I can’t change."
+>"I’m stuck here inputting and outputting the data of a story I can’t change."
->>(Italo Calvino "The Burning of the Abominable House 1976)
+>>(Italo Calvino "The Burning of the Abominable House" 1976)

 With every hype, the anti-hype: